KastnerRG/Read_the_docs/docs/devcloud.rst

 .. image :: https://i.imgur.com/IgN1CVJ.png

 The **Load Store Unit (LSU) Style** for the **LD** operations is shown as **Burst-coalesced cached**.
 Intel oneAPI DPC++ compiler generates different types of LSUs to manage data transfer between device and host.
 The compiler uses the *Burst/coalesced* LSU by default.
 In *Burst/coalesced* mode, the compiler optimizes for buffering contiguous memory requests for the *largest possible burst*.
 We can change the LSU type to achieve a lower latency for the load operations.
-More detail is available at `Intel® oneAPI DPC++ FPGA Optimization Guide <https://software.intel.com/content/www/us/en/develop/download/oneapi-fpga-optimization-guide.html>`_
+More details are available at `Intel® oneAPI DPC++ FPGA Optimization Guide <https://software.intel.com/content/www/us/en/develop/download/oneapi-fpga-optimization-guide.html>`_.